-The Company accounts for debt as liabilities measured at amortized cost and amortizes the resulting debt discount from allocation of proceeds to interest expense using the straight-line method over the expected term of the notes pursuant to ASC 835, Interest (ASC 835).
+The Company accounts for debt as liabilities measured at amortized cost and amortizes the resulting debt discount from allocation of proceeds to interest expense using the straight-line method over the expected term of the notes pursuant to ASC 835.
+Interest (ASC 835).

 In connection with the issuance of the convertible notes and warrants, the Company recorded discounts equal to the full amount of each series of notes based on an allocation of proceeds to the warrants, an allocation to bifurcated derivatives which consist of a contingent put option upon a change of control or acceleration upon event of default and a contingent call option upon a change of control included in the notes, and a beneficial conversion feature, before issuance costs, based on the difference between the fair value of the underlying common stock at the commitment date of each note transaction and the effective conversion price of the notes, as limited by the proceeds allocated to the notes.
-Since the initial carrying value of all three series of convertible notes was \$0, the combined debt issuance costs of \$1,370,248 were charged to Interest Expense in the accompanying Statements of Operations and Comprehensive Loss.
-See anuary and bruary Notes July Notes N lovember Notes Total Principal amount of Convertible Notes \$ 11,796,168 \$ 10,442,356 \$ 5,150,000 \$ 27,388,524 Unamortized discount on the notes (5,504,878) (7,291,816) (4,753,846) (17,550,540) \$ 6,291,290 \$ 3,150,540 \$ 396,154 \$ 9,837,984
+Since the initial carrying value of all three series of convertible notes was \$0, the combined debt issuance costs of \$1,397,628 were charged to Interest Expense in the accompanying Statements of Operations and Comprehensive Loss.
+See Note 2 for discussion of the Company's policies for accounting for convertible instruments with detachable liability-classified warrants anuary and oruary Notes July Notes N ovember Notes Total Principal amount of Convertible Notes \$ 11,796,168 \$ 10,442,356 \$ 5,150,000 \$ 27,388,524 Unamortized discount on the notes (5,504,878) (7,291,816) (4,753,846) (17,550,540) \$ 6,291,290 \$ 3,150,540 \$ 396,154 \$ 9,837,984